lvgl/lvgl/docs/overview/indev.md

 #### Edit and navigate mode

 Since a keypad has plenty of keys, it's easy to navigate between the objects and edit them using the keypad.
-But, the encoders have a limited number of "keys" hence, it is difficult to navigate using the default options. *Navigate* and *Edit* are created to avoid this problem with the encoders.
+But the encoders have a limited number of "keys" and hence it is difficult to navigate using the default options. *Navigate* and *Edit* are created to avoid this problem with the encoders.

 In *Navigate* mode, the encoders `LV_KEY_LEFT/RIGHT` is translated to `LV_KEY_NEXT/PREV`.
 Therefore the next or previous object will be selected by turning the encoder.
 Pressing `LV_KEY_ENTER` will change to *Edit* mode.